The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Introduction

-In our second approach, developed in section 6, we use $\lambda$-pure-injective modules, where $\lambda$ is an infinite regular cardinal, to study when the cotorsion pair generated by the Gorenstein projective modules is complete.
+We use $\lambda$-pure-injective modules, where $\lambda$ is an infinite regular cardinal, to study when the cotorsion pair generated by the Gorenstein projective modules is complete.
 The $\lambda$-pure-injective modules are the natural extensions of the classical ($\aleph_0$-)pure-injective modules that appear when one considers linear systems of equations with less than $\lambda$ equations, instead of finite systems of equations, see \cite{Saroch15}.
-These systems characterize the $\lambda$-purity, which is a natural notion in the setting of $\lambda$-presentable and $\lambda$-accessible categories, cf.~\cite{AdamekRosicky}.
+These systems characterize the $\lambda$-purity, which is a~natural notion in the setting of $\lambda$-presentable and, more generally, $\lambda$-accessible categories, cf.~\cite{AdamekRosicky}.
+We obtain, in Section~\ref{sec:4}, some results about $\lambda$-pure-injective modules and about the cotorsion pairs cogenerated by families of them.
+For instance, that any cosyzygy module in an injective coresolution of a~$\lambda$-pure-injective module is $\lambda$-pure-injective (Proposition~\ref{p:cosyz}); or that, if $\mathcal C$ is a~class of $\lambda$-pure-injectives, then ${^\perp}\mathcal C$ is closed under $\lambda$-pure epimorphic images and $\lambda$-pure submodules (Theorem~\ref{t:closureprop}); finally, under certain circumstances, the class ${^\perp}\mathcal C$ is shown to be even deconstructible (Corollary~\ref{c:CotorsionPairCogeneratedLambdaPureInjectives}).

-We finish the paper studying the existence of enough $\lambda$-pure-injective modules.
-It is a classical result that every module purely embedds into a pure-injective module, see~\cite[Theorem 4.3.18]{Prest}.
+We finish the paper studying the problem of the existence of enough $\lambda$-pure-injective modules.
+It is a~classical result that every module purely embeds into a~pure-injective module, see~\cite[Theorem 4.3.18]{Prest}.
 So it is natural to ask if this remains true for $\lambda$-pure-injective modules and $\lambda$-pure embeddings where $\lambda$ is uncountable.
-Assuming the set-theoretical hypothesis ``$0^{\#}$ does not exist'', we show in Theorem \ref{t:0sharp} that there is such an uncountable (regular) $\lambda$ if and only if the ring is right pure-semisimple.
-The proof of this fact is based on the general Lemma~\ref{l:wdiamond} which utilizes the \textit{Weak Diamond Principle}.
+Assuming the set-theoretical hypothesis ``$0^{\sharp}$ does not exist'', we show in Theorem~\ref{t:0sharp} that there is such an uncountable (regular) $\lambda$ if and only if the ring is right pure-semisimple.
+The proof of this fact is based on a~slightly surprising Proposition~\ref{p:0sharp} which asserts that $\lambda$-pure-injectivity coincides with pure-injectivity in the absence of $0^\sharp$.
+Its proof, in turn, relies on a~general result from the recent paper \cite{BS23} and a~somewhat technical Lemma~\ref{l:wdiamond} which utilizes the \emph{Weak Diamond Principle}.

-In the rest of section 6, we show that cosyzygies in an injective coresolution of a~$\lambda$-pure-injective module are $\lambda$-pure-injective, too.
-We also apply this result to prove in Theorem~\ref{t:closureprop} a couple of interesting properties of classes ${}^\perp\mathcal C$ where $\mathcal C$ consists of $\lambda$-pure-injective modules.